 We operate in a highly regulated environment and are subject to capital requirements, which may limit distributions to our Parent.
 Distributions are subject to net capital rules.
-A broker-dealer that fails to comply with the SEC's Uniform Net Capital Rule (Rule 15c3-1) may be subject to disciplinary actions by the SEC and self-regulatory organizations, such as FINRA, including censures, fines, suspension, or expulsion.
+A broker-dealer that fails to comply with the Securities and Exchange Commission's (the "SEC") Uniform Net Capital Rule (Rule 15c3-1) may be subject to disciplinary actions by the SEC and self-regulatory organizations, such as FINRA, including censures, fines, suspension, or expulsion.
 We have chosen to calculate our net capital under the alternative method, which prescribes that our net capital shall not be less than the greater of \$1.0 million, or two percent of aggregate debit balances (primarily receivables from customers) computed in accordance with the SEC's Customer Protection Rule (Rule 15c3-3).
-At June 30, 2020, we had net capital of \$449.4 million, which was 37.0% of aggregate debit items and \$425.2 million in excess of our minimum required net capital.
+At June 30, 2021, we had net capital of \$614.5 million, which was 40.3% of aggregate debit items and \$584.0 million in excess of our minimum required net capital.